1.A.11 The Ammonium Channel Transporter (Amt) Family

 The C-terminal cytoplasmic domains allosterically activate adjacent channels in the trimeric structures of Amt channels.
 Mutations in helix 1 yield up to 100-fold lower affinity with 10-fold increased flux (Loqué et al., 2007; Loqué et al., 2009) in A. fulgidus (TC# 1.A.11.2.7).
 The A. thaliana protein, Amt1;1 (TC# 1.A.11.2.1), is phosphorylated on Thr460 giving rise to inhibition in response to high [NH3] (Lalonde et al., 2008; Lanquar et al., 2009; Yuan et al., 2007).

 There is presently no direct evidence to support the idea that Rh proteins transport CO2/H2CO3.
 However, physiological studies in the green alga Chlamydomonas reinhardtii do suggest its Rh1 protein is involved in CO2 metabolism (Soupene et al., 2004).
 In addition, structural work on the Rh protein of Nitrosomonas europaea identified a CO2 binding site on the substrate conduction pathway (Andrade et al., 2005a).
-By analogy to the Amt proteins (transport of hydrated ammonia), Rh proteins may transport H2CO3.
+By analogy to the Amt proteins (transport of hydrated ammonia), some Rh proteins may transport H2CO3, but this is hypothetical.

-The transport of NH4+ is an active process.
-This has been shown experimentally by several groups.
+The transport of NH4+ is an active process as has been suggested experimentally by several groups.
 By working with an AmtB mutant in a ΔglnA background, methylammonium was concentrated roughly 100-fold (Fong et al., 2007).
 Accumulation was prevented by CCCP and, thus, was dependent upon the proton motive force.
+This experiment suggested that Amts are carriers rather than channels as suggested by several other studies.
+There are 16 soybean Amts that fall into two groups, 1 (10 genes) and 2 (6 genes).
+GmAMTs may differentially and/or redundantly regulate ammonium transport during plant development and in response to environmental factors, including nodulation genes involved in Rhzobial symbiotic N2 fixation (Yang et al. 2023).

 The X-ray structures have revealed that the pore of the Amt and Rh proteins is characterized by a hydrophobic portion about 12A long in which electronic density was observed in the crystallographic study of AmtB from Escherichia coli.
-This electronic density was initially only observed when crystals were grown in presence of ammonium and was thus attributed to ammonia NH3 molecules.
+This electronic density was initially only observed when crystals were grown in the presence of ammonium and was thus attributed to ammonia molecules.
 The Amt/Rh protein mechanism might involve the single-file diffusion of NH3 molecules.
 However, the pore could also be filled with water molecules.
-The possible presence of water molecules in the pore lumen calls for a reassessment of the growing consensus that Amt/Rh proteins work as plain NH3 channels.
+The possible presence of water molecules in the pore lumen calls for a reassessment of the notion that Amt/Rh proteins work as plain NH3 channels.
 Indeed, functional experiments on plant ammonium transporters and rhesus proteins suggest a variety of permeation mechanisms including the passive diffusion of NH3, the antiport of NH4+/H+, the transport of NH4+, or the cotransport of NH3/H+.
-Lamoureux et al. (2010) discuss these mechanisms in light of recent functional and simulation studies on the AmtB transporter and illustrate how they can be reconciled with the available high resolution X-ray data.
+Lamoureux et al. (2010) discuss these mechanisms in light of functional and simulation studies on the AmtB transporter.

 Note: The AMT family was previously given the TC# 2.A.49.